takuti/takuti.me/_content/en/note/autonomy-and-life.md

 date: 2023-04-25
 lang: en
 title: When We Lose Autonomy—Whose Life Are You Living?
-keywords: [autonomy, nietzsche, life, intellectual, philosophical, fiction, happiness, autonomous, live, society]
+keywords: [autonomy, nietzsche, life, intellectual, our, philosophical, fiction, happiness, are, what]
-recommendations: [/note/search-for-identity/, /note/loneliness/, /note/autonomy-vs-algorithmic-recommendation/]
+recommendations: [/note/search-for-identity/, /note/how-information-flows/, /note/information-diet/]
 ---

 Autonomy is important.
 Nobody wants to be enslaved or manipulated by other people[^1].
 In the context of AI ethics, ensuring one's autonomy by proper algorithm/interface design (e.g., transparency, fairness) is one of the biggest challenges researchers and practitioners are tackling these days.